angular-redux/store/docs/intro-tutorial.md

 ## More to Explore

-Take a look at https://github.com/angular-redux/example-app for a more complex example, including redux integration with Angular's router and forms APIs.
+Take a look at https://github.com/angular-redux/example-app for a more complex example, including Redux integration with Angular's router and forms APIs.

 Also check out the [docs](docs) folder for deep-dives into specific subjects people have asked about.